Ralf12358/md2/examples/doc.md

 ## Key Concepts

+### Reality Selection Methodology

+The reality selection process involves locating a parallel universe within the astral plane where your sleeping physical body exists.
+The practitioner visualizes establishing a new astral cord—the energetic connection between the physical and astral bodies—to the sleeping body in the target parallel world.
+Once this new cord achieves stability, the existing cord to the original reality can be severed.

+Upon waking after this process, consciousness emerges in the new world.
+The physical neurons undergo gradual restructuring to accommodate new memories from the astral body.
+Memories from the previous reality strengthen progressively day by day.
+After approximately one month, the complete past from the old reality becomes fully integrated into the physical brain of the new body.

 ### Terminology
 - **Lucid Trigger**: Consciousness state transition mechanism using physical or mental cues to achieve dream awareness
 - **Coherence Lock**: Multi-layered stabilization protocol maintaining perceptual integrity across dimensional frequencies